NLnetLabs/rpki-doc/source/krill/install-and-run.rst

 the Krill application somewhere.
 Please follow the steps below and you will be ready to :ref:`doc_krill_get_started`.

-Getting started with Krill is quite easy either building from Cargo or running with Docker.
+Getting started with Krill is quite easy by either installing a Debian and Ubuntu package, building from Cargo or using Docker.
 In case you intend to serve your RPKI certificate and ROAs to the world yourself or you want to offer this as a service to others, you will also need to have a public Rsyncd and HTTPS web server available.

 Installing with APT/dpkg
 ------------------------